vonidor01/styleguide/go/decisions.md

 ```

 Note that the lines in the above example are not wrapped at a specific column
-boundary but are grouped based on co-ordinate triples.
+boundary but are grouped based on coordinate triples.

 Long string literals within functions should not be broken for the sake of line
 length.
 For functions that include such strings, a line break can be added after